Self-Consistent Grain Depletions and Abundances II: Effects on strong-line diagnostics of extragalactic H II regions: Impact on a generalized H ii region

 In conclusion, there are two competing effects on the emission line spectra as a function of depletion strength, based on the metallicity.
 At low metallicities, the dominant effect on the line intensities is caused by the change in abundance pattern with $F_*$.
 This was the regime observed in Paper {\sc i} in the Orion Nebula.
 While at high metallicities the dominant effect on the line intensities is caused by variations in temperature with $F_*$.
 Finally, there is a shift in oxygen and nitrogen becoming one of the dominant coolants as $F_*$ increases and sulfur along of with other heavily depleted coolants become unavailable to maintain the rate of cooling.

-\subsection{Effect of Depletion Strength \& Ionization Parameter on BPT-like Diagnostics}
+\subsection{Effect of depletion strength \& ionization parameter on BPT-like diagnostics}

 The ionization parameter, being the ratio of ionizing photon flux to gas density, directly affects the intensity of H recombination lines.
 In contrast, depletion strength directly affects the grain abundance in the \hii\ region.
 Since Hydrogen and dust grains affect the thermal balance of the gas (as seen in Section~\ref{sec:fstar_Temp}), we expect $U$ and $F_*$ to exhibit competing effects on the emergent line intensities, thereby affecting BPT diagnostic plots.
-In Paper {\sc i} we found that increasing $F_*$ increased the temperature and thus strengthened the collisionally excited lines of minimally depleted elements in the Orion Nebula.
-Here we study the effects of varying an additional parameter $U$ along with $F_*$, on a generalized \hii\ region.
+In Paper {\sc i}, we found that increasing $F_*$ increased the temperature and thus strengthened the collisionally excited lines of minimally depleted elements in the Orion Nebula.
+Here we study the effects of varying an additional parameter $U$ along with $F_*$ on a generalized \hii\ region.

-``Baldwin, Phillips \& Terlevich'' \citep[][hereafter BPT]{1981PASP...93....5B} diagrams are a diagnostic tool to distinguish between different types of ionized regions using their optical line ratio intensities.
-In order to understand how dust depletion affects this diagnostic diagram, in Fig~\ref{fig:bpt} we present BPT plots of our models with varying $U$ and $F_*$ in the [N\,{\sc ii}]-, [S\,{\sc ii}]-, and [O\,{\sc i}]-BPT diagrams.
-These graphs are constructed for the three metallicities listed as before, and the color coding for $F_*$ remains the same as that in Fig~\ref{fig:temp_F*}.
-The results for fixed $U$ are represented by the black plot lines, and those for fixed $F_*$ are represented by the colored plot lines.
+Optical diagnostic diagrams \citep[BPT diagrams hereafter,][]{1981PASP...93....5B, 1987ApJS...63..295V, ho1997} composed of pairs of strong optical emission line ratios are very powerful in distinguishing different ionized regions in galaxies (H\,{\sc ii} regions, active galactic nuclei, low-ionization nuclear emission line regions, etc.).
+In order to understand how dust depletion affects this diagnostic diagram in Fig~\ref{fig:bpt}, we present BPT plots of our models with varying $U$ and $F_*$ in the [N\,{\sc ii}]-, [S\,{\sc ii}]-, and [O\,{\sc i}]-BPT diagrams.
+These graphs are constructed for the three metallicities listed as before, and the colour coding for $F_*$ remains the same as that in Fig~\ref{fig:temp_F*}.
+The results for fixed $U$ are represented by the black plot lines, and those for fixed $F_*$ are represented by the coloured plot lines.